Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 You can only receive these signals with an SDR that has a sampling rate at least roughly 1.2x greater than the signal's symbol rate.
 Not having enough overhead will make the signal weaker as well as cause issues such as a donut constellation on the demodulator (described [here](#bad_constellation)).
 Overhead is also needed because of doppler shifting and the SDR's reference inaccuracy.
 According to the [Nyquist-Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), the ideal sampling rate is twice the symbol rate -  anything less than that will result in lower and lower SNR and anything higher has basically no benefit.

 # Hardware requirements

 ## SDR

 - Any SDR able to sample this band (~1.7 GHz) will work, just make sure its sampling rate is adequate to receive the satellites of your choosing.
 A bias-tee is a nice addition, since you do not need to use an external one.
+- As with VHF, aim for reputable brands whenever possible; the standard RTL-SDR dongles do just fine.
+(Just avoid the plastic-cased and fake ones for your sanity)

 ## LNA